 Sometimes the problem might not be on your side.
 Occasionally, the Outlook server is under maintenance and users cannot have other options but to wait.
 To check if that’s your case, all you have to do is go to the Outlook Service Status page and check its current status.

 If it displays a red or yellow symbol next to Outlook.com, then it indicates that Outlook is currently experiencing an issue.

 If it displays a green checkmark, then everything is working correctly on the server side.
 To troubleshoot your issue, you may need to dig deep into the settings.

 3. Check the Junk Email folder

-Chances are, you have received the emails, but Outlook marked it as junk instead.
-In this situation, you’ll need to check the Junk Email folder, find that email and try to mark it as not junk.
+Chances are, you have received the emails, but Outlook marked them as junk instead.
+In this situation, you’ll need to check the Junk Email folder, find that email, and try to mark it as not junk.
 Below are the steps you can take.